-Outagamie Area Chapter of Pheasants Forever members are truly passionate about creating, preserving and restoring habitat that benefits pheasants, quail, and other upland wildlife.
-This unique model empowers local chapters with the responsibility to determine how 100 percent of their locally-raised conservation funds will be spent.
+Outagamie Area Chapter of Pheasants Forever members are passionate about improving and conserving habitat that benefits pheasants and other wildlife.
+Pheasants Forever unique model empowers local chapters with the responsibility to determine how 100 percent of their locally-raised conservation funds will be spent.

 Whether it's through improving habitat, informing the public about land management, or educating future generations of hunting enthusiasts, conservation is the underlying principle in all we do at the grassroots level.

 The chapter supports the Pheasants Forever mission by being dedicated to the conservation of pheasants, quail, and other wildlife through habitat improvement, public awareness, education, and land management policies and programs.

 The chapter works closely with national, state, and county agencies to promote various conservation programs.
 We partner with the Wisconsin Department of Natural Resources to help fund and give guidance on habitat projects on public lands.
 Every year the chapter and the Department of Natural Resources host a habitat work day where invasive brush and trees are cleared in order to restore the land to native grassland.
 Northeast Wisconsin also has a Pheasants Forever Farm Bill Biologist who can assist private land owners with habitat projects and by making land owners aware of various cost share programs available to them.
 Our chapter contributes funds annually, which helps support the Farm Bill Biologist position in Northeast Wisconsin.

 As stewards of the environment, chapter volunteers clean up the parking lots on public lands annually.
 The public lands are open to everyone but it is usually hunters or other outdoor recreationists who may get blamed for the trash left behind.
 This is a great family event that gives back to the community.